Substance Use Recovery & Treatment for Women

 Research shows than women become intoxicated after drinking half as much and develop cirrhosis of the liver more quickly than men.4

-Women also experience higher risks of medical issues that can be impacted by alcohol abuse, such as liver damage, heart disease, and breast cancer.3
+Women also experience higher risks of medical issues that can be impacted by alcohol use, such as liver damage, heart disease, and breast cancer.3

-Women who are abuse alcohol while pregnant increase both the risk of preterm labor and the risk of physical, cognitive, and behavioral problems in their unborn children.5 These problems can be a part of fetal alcohol spectrum disorders (FASD), such as fetal alcohol syndrome.
+Women who use alcohol while pregnant increase both the risk of preterm labor and the risk of physical, cognitive, and behavioral problems in their unborn children.5 These problems can be a part of fetal alcohol spectrum disorders (FASD), such as fetal alcohol syndrome.

 Some women may also be more susceptible to binge drinking.
 For example, research has found that women who experience trauma may be more likely to binge drink.6